Jun711/jun711.github.io/_posts/2019-05-11-deploy-api-gateway-to-multiple-stage-when-aws-sam-replaces-previous-stages.md

 ![AWS API Gateway Console Integration Request](/assets/images/2019-05-11-deploy-api-gateway-to-multiple-stage-when-aws-sam-replaces-previous-stages/aws-api-gateway-api-stages.png)

 ### 4. Future Deployment
-However, for future deployments, after you deploy using CodePipeline, it will only deploy to the stage specified on your yaml file.
+For future deployments, after you deploy using CodePipeline, it will only deploy to the stage specified on your yaml file.
 It will not affect the stage you manually deployed on AWS API Gateway console.

 #### 4.1 AWS API Gateway Console
 Thus, to deploy to your manually deployed stage, you have to go to API Gateway and repeat step 2.